-- CL-113.
-Ensure that excessive noise does not impair the permitted land use activities in residential, commercial and industrial land use districts. - CL-114.
+- CL-114.
+Ensure that excessive noise does not impair the permitted land use activities in residential, commercial and industrial land use districts. - CL-115.
 Protect residential neighborhoods from noise levels that interfere with sleep and repose through development standards and code enforcement.

-- CL-115.
-Require a noise analysis for transportation projects in or near residential areas if existing or projected noise levels exceed city-adopted standards, and implement reasonable and effective noise mitigation measures when appropriate. - CL-116.
+- CL-116.
+Require a noise analysis for transportation projects in or near residential areas if existing or projected noise levels exceed city-adopted standards, and implement reasonable and effective noise mitigation measures when appropriate. - CL-117.
 Monitor and mitigate freeway noise and air pollution in collaboration with the state and other partners, prioritizing areas that are the most burdened with noise and air quality impacts.

-See also Land Use policies related to air quality, LU-45 and LU-46.
+See also Land Use policies related to air quality, LU-42 to LU-45.

-- CL-117.
-Require new residential development to include transportation noise abatement design and materials where necessary, including the preservation of vegetation, to minimize noise impacts from arterials and freeways. - CL-118.
-Evaluate the benefits of measures designed to mitigate arterial noise, particularly noise walls, including co-benefits of air pollution mitigation, considering impacts on the pedestrian environment and neighborhood character. - CL-119.
+- CL-118.
+Require new residential development to include transportation noise abatement design and materials where necessary, including the preservation of vegetation, to minimize noise impacts from arterials and freeways. - CL-119.
+Evaluate the benefits of measures designed to mitigate arterial noise, particularly noise walls, including co-benefits of air pollution mitigation, considering impacts on the pedestrian environment and neighborhood character. - CL-120.
 Consider noise impacts when evaluating measures designed to keep traffic volumes and speeds within reasonable limits on collector arterials.